0xmsu/hermes-subnet/docs/incentive.md

-# SN Hermes incentive mechanisms
+# SN SubQuery incentive mechanisms

-The `SN Hermes` incentive system consists of two primary components: the FactorScore alignment between miners and validators in synthetic challenges, and the response time weighting mechanism.
+The `SN SubQuery` incentive system consists of two primary components: the FactorScore alignment between miners and validators in synthetic challenges, and the response time weighting mechanism.
 The final score is derived from the comprehensive evaluation of these two factors.